Price Qty

 Even if your wall is large enough, bigger is better still may not always prove the best strategy.
 That is because the bigger the screen is, the longer the distance you need to sit away from it to watch comfortably.
 If your room is not large enough, you might be better off opting for a smaller screen.

-To calculate the optimal viewing distance, we have to consider the field of view of the human eye.
+To calculate the optimal viewing distance, we must consider the field of view of the human eye.
 SMPTE (Society of Motion Picture and Television Engineers) guidelines recommend sitting at a range where the screen fills up a minimum of 30° of your field of vision, while THX recommends 40° for a more cinematic experience.
 An easy way to calculate this distance is multiplying the screen size by 1.2 for a cinematic viewing distance or 1.6 for standard usage.

 Aspect Ratio